Provincial Advisory Committees

 - Chamber staff or delegate representative from 4-5 Rural region chambers in that province;

 - Four (4) business members at large representatives from various business sizes and sectors from across the province (nominated by local chambers);

 - ACC’s VP Policy (and/or CEO) who are the PAC spokespersons;

-There are openings for Business Members at Large Representatives on the PEI Provincial Advisory Committee.
+There are openings for Business Members at Large Representatives on the Provincial Advisory Committees.
 If you are interested in becoming a member, please contact Brandon Ellis, Senior Manager-Policy for more information.